AdobeDocs/experience-manager-core-components.en/help/using/title.md

 To experience the Title Component as well as see examples of its configuration options as well as HTML and JSON output, visit the [Component Library](http://opensource.adobe.com/aem-core-wcm-components/library/title.html).

+### Technical Details {#technical-details}

+The latest technical documentation about the Title Component [can be found on GitHub](https://github.com/adobe/aem-core-wcm-components/blob/master/content/src/content/jcr_root/apps/core/wcm/components/title/v2/title).

+Further details about developing Core Components can be found in the [Core Components developer documentation](developing.md).

 ## Edit Dialog {#edit-dialog}

 The edit dialog allows the content author to define the title text as well as select the heading level.